Mobile app: Overview

 Mobile apps were originally offered for general productivity and information retrieval, including email, calendar, contacts, the stock market and weather information.
 However, public demand and the availability of developer tools drove rapid expansion into other categories, such as those handled by desktop application software packages.
 As with other software, the explosion in number and variety of apps made discovery a challenge, which in turn led to the creation of a wide range of review, recommendation, and curation sources, including blogs, magazines, and dedicated online app-discovery services.
 In 2014 government regulatory agencies began trying to regulate and curate apps, particularly medical apps.
 Some companies offer apps as an alternative method to deliver content with certain advantages over an official website.

 With a growing number of mobile applications available at app stores and the improved capabilities of smartphones, people are downloading more applications to their devices.
 Usage of mobile apps has become increasingly prevalent across mobile phone users.
 A May 2012 comScore study reported that during the previous quarter, more mobile subscribers used apps than browsed the web on their devices: 51.1% vs. 49.8% respectively.
 Researchers found that usage of mobile apps strongly correlates with user context and depends on user's location and time of the day.
 Mobile apps are playing an ever-increasing role within healthcare and when designed and integrated correctly can yield many benefits.

 Market research firm Gartner predicted that 102 billion apps would be downloaded in 2013 (91% of them free), which would generate $26 billion in the US, up 44.4% on 2012's US$18 billion.
 By Q2 2015, the Google Play and Apple stores alone generated $5 billion.
 An analyst report estimates that the app economy creates revenues of more than €10 billion per year within the European Union, while over 529,000 jobs have been created in 28 EU states due to the growth of the app market.

 Types

 Mobile applications may be classified by numerous methods.
 A common scheme is to distinguish native, web-based, and hybrid apps.

 Native app

 All apps targeted toward a particular mobile platform are known as native apps.
-Therefore, an app intended for Apple device does not run in Android devices.
+Therefore, an app intended for Apple device does not run on Android devices.
 As a result, most businesses develop apps for multiple platforms.

 While developing native apps, professionals incorporate best-in-class user interface modules.
-This accounts for better performance, consistency and good user experience.
+This accounts for better performance, consistency and a good user experience.
 Users also benefit from wider access to application programming interfaces and make limitless use of all apps from the particular device.
 Further, they also switch over from one app to another effortlessly.

-The main purpose for creating such apps is to ensure best performance for a specific mobile operating system.
+The main purpose of creating such apps is to ensure the best performance for a specific mobile operating system.